ali5ter/vke-cli-extended/README.md

 * Allow the use of the 'display name' to identify a resource.
 * If a resource name can not be found, present the user with a list to select from.
 * Default to latest K8s version when using `vke cluster upgrade`
+* View IAM Policies for a cluster as a tree

 ## Usage
 Use the wrapper by employing an alias, e.g.